viviRbi/vyNote/Javascript-notes.md

 body.insertAfter(a, reference element)

 ### What are event listeners?
 What are some events we can listen for?
 What are some different ways of setting event listeners?
-- Event Listener represents an object that can handle an event dispatched by an EventTarget object.
+- An event listener is a procedure in JavaScript that waits for an event to occur
 - Some event we can listen for is onChange, onClick, onFocus
 - We can add EventListener using:
 	- With a callback function ```el.addEventListener("click", modifyText, false);```